JulianKemmerer/PipelineC/examples/pypeline/dsp/pdw/README.md

 **On ordering.** Inside the engine the record is still handed over in `EMIT_PDW` before `SEND_PKT` begins.
-On the wire that no longer means the record's first beat comes first: it goes through a serializer whose first beat costs a fill cycle the packet path does not pay, so the record's first beat is measured landing **one cycle after** its packet's, and the two then stream concurrently on separate ports.
+On the wire that no longer means the record's first beat comes first: it goes through a serializer whose first beat costs a fill cycle the packet path does not pay, and then a skid buffer's registered stage on top of that, so the record's first beat lands **after** its packet's and the two then stream concurrently on separate ports.
+The exact skew is `pdw_skid.latency` plus the serializer's fill, not a constant worth memorising.
 What still holds — and what `pdw_tb.py` asserts — is that record *k* begins before packet *k+1* does, so a record never slips into the next pulse's slot.
 A consumer that needs `pkt_samples` before the payload must therefore buffer or use `tlast`, rather than assume the metadata